By Bill Cook

 8. Build and/or maintain corridors between different habitats.
 These are ribbons of vegetation types where birds (and other animals) like to travel from one place to another.

 9. Create young forests, which are declining across the Lake States along with many of the bird species that use them regularly.
 Be warned, this involves clearcutting.
+Better consult an expert in tree care to ensure that trees are protected and well maintained.

 10. If you have several acres of “scrubland”, a mix of grasses and shrubs, then you’re really fortunate!
 Consider prescribed fire to maintain these conditions.